BatmanAoD/public-config/README.md

  * .Xkbmap -- currently, my Avago computer's settings are manually maintained using xkeycaps, a graphical keymapping editor; I should switch to using a single, synchronized .Xkbmap file.
+                The one currently in the project is from my home Linux machine, and unfortunately it merely switches caps-lock with Esc rather than mapping Esc to Enter.
  * .zshrc
  * git config file?
 Or should this be generated?